Fair Graph Machine Learning under Adversarial Missingness Processes: Introduction

 This work investigates the impact of adversarial sensitive value missingness processes on fairness, where the pattern of missing sensitive data is structured to obscure true disparities.
 If the predictions from the imputation method fail to capture the true distribution of a sensitive attribute, any fairness-aware model trained on the imputed data is prone to inheriting the underlying true bias.
 More specifically, a key challenge arises when an adversarial missingness process makes the imputed dataset appear to be fair.
 In graphs, an adversary can exploit the graph structure to manipulate the imputed values and, as a consequence, the fairness-aware model.
 Prior work on the fairness of graph machine learning assumes sensitive values are Missing Completely At Random (MCAR).
-However, this assumption rarely holds in practice \cite{o2019potential,weber2021gender,ghani1998sampling,jeong2022fairness}.
+However, this assumption rarely holds in practice \citep{o2019potential,weber2021gender,ghani1998sampling,jeong2022fairness}. \citet{luh2022not} and \citet{fukuchi2020faking} provide motivational examples of how fairness can be manipulated by adversarial data collection.
 Methods that overlook the adversarial missingness process risk producing misleading fairness guarantees w.r.t. the complete data.

 Figure \ref{fig:motivation} motivates our problem setting using a toy example.
 A machine learning algorithm is applied to decide whether individuals should or should not receive credit.
 Figure \ref{fig::motivation-2} shows both the gender and outcome for each individual.
 The genders of some samples are unknown in Figure \ref{fig::motivation-2}, and the demographic parity ($\Delta DP$) considering only the observed values is $0.25$ ($\Delta DP$ is a bias metric described in Section \ref{sec::metrics}).
 We illustrate how different missing data imputations affect the fairness of credit decisions in Figures \ref{fig::motivation-3} and \ref{fig::motivation-4}.
 A straightforward imputation is demonstrated in Figure \ref{fig::motivation-3}, where the gender of the majority of neighbors is assigned to the missing attribute, resulting in a best-case scenario in terms of fairness with a $\Delta DP$ of $0.09$.
 However, in the worst-case scenario, shown in Figure \ref{fig::motivation-4}, $\Delta DP$ is $0.47$.
 If an adversarial missingness process can induce the imputation model to generate the imputation from Figure \ref{fig::motivation-3} but the complete data is Figure \ref{fig::motivation-4}, a fair model trained on the imputed data will still be biased w.r.t. the complete data.